tc-reynolds/DWW/README.md

 - Builds selenium driver
 - Ensures proper encoding
 - Removes duplicates by list comparison
+### config.py
+Handles variables that we may want to change
+ - Date Range
+ - Date Increment
 ### constants.py
  This file handles all unchanging constants that are not stored data.
 These keys include;
   - keywords like "Coliform"